klin2024/rocm-libraries/shared/rocroller/test/unit/GemmGuidePost/README.md

 This project's performance can be compared to output from the [Tensile Library](https://github.com/ROCmSoftwarePlatform/Tensile).
 This directory has examples of kernels that have been generated from Tensile and converted to RocRoller's C++ instruction format.

-The following steps are needed to generate a kernel from Tensile that can be run as a unit test:
+The following steps are needed to generate a kernel from Tensile that can be run as a unit test.

+## Running Tensile

 1. Create a [YAML benchmark config file](https://github.com/ROCmSoftwarePlatform/Tensile/wiki/Benchmark-Config-example).
 You can model off of one in this directory.